 Sport: Men’s Basketball – 1967-1968, 1968-1969

-Mahlon Sanders was a member of the first Lake Land basketball team, which was the first athletic team in the first year of the College.
+Mahlon Sanders was the first All-American basketball player at Lake Land College.
+Mahlon was a member of the first Lake Land basketball team, which was the first athletic team in the first year of the College.
 He was a two year starter for the Lakers and one of the most prolific scorers in school history.
 In 1967-68, Mahlon was a starter and one of the leading scorers on the inaugural Laker team that finished with an outstanding record of 20-1.
 In Mahlon’s sophomore year, 1968-69, he led the Lakers to a 29-10 overall record while leading the team in scoring averaging 23.3 points per game.
 The total of 910 points scored by Mahlon still stands today as the most points scored in a single season.

 Mahlon was the first athlete at Lake Land College to be named an All-American, as he received that prestigious honor after his stellar sophomore season.
 Mahlon holds the LLC records for most field goals made in a season, most free throw attempts in a season, and most free throws made in a career.
 He is second on the all-time career scoring list with 1,291 career points.
 He was also named to the All-State Junior College team in both his freshman and sophomore years at LLC.